-The actuarial assumptions used for the December 31, 2018 actuarial valuation are summarized below.
-The mortality rates, termination rates, retirement rates, salary, inflation, participation, and Medicare primary assumptions are based on an experience analysis of CEABF, over the period 2013 through 2016.
-These assumptions were adopted by the Board on April 5, 2018.
+The actuarial assumptions used for the December 31, 2021 actuarial valuation are summarized below.
+The mortality rates, termination rates, retirement rates, salary, inflation, participation, and Medicare primary assumptions are based on an experience analysis of CEABF, over the period 2017 through 2020.
+These assumptions were adopted by the Board on March 3, 2022.
 Per capita cost and medical trend rate assumptions are revisited annually.
+The next experience analysis is scheduled to occur after the December 31, 2024 actuarial valuation, with expected implementation of updated assumptions beginning with the December 31, 2025 actuarial valuation.
+This analysis will cover the four-year period from 2021 through 2024.

 Valuation Date.
-December 31, 2018
+December 31, 2021

 Discount Rate.
-7.25%
+7.00% per year, compounded annually.